-- St Nicholas Cathedral - located in the heart of the city, it's recently reopend after a major refurbishment and is stunning.
+- St Nicholas Cathedral - located in the heart of the city, it's recently reopened after a major refurbishment and is stunning.

-- Grey Street - renowened for its beautiful Georgian architecture this street is one of the most beautiful in the country!
+- Grey Street - renowned for its beautiful Georgian architecture this street is one of the most beautiful in the country!

 - Theatre Royal - a leading theatre in the North East, each year it hosts over 300 shows!

 - Take your time—it’s more enjoyable to see everything at your own pace.
 There's a scheduled